The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 Having said this and chosen this expansive topic, I invite you to test the Spirit here, and God willing, you may find it passes Holy Ghost muster.

-Since it's a historical survey it necessarily includes more about the Vatican State church, which, like it or not, has had a Google like influence on those searching for God.
+Since it's a historical survey it necessarily includes more about the Vatican State church, which, like it or not, has had a Google like influence on those searching for God throughout history, at least pre-reformation anyway.
 This church has bred a large and various offspring of churches, and still influences the practices of most of them right up to the present day, an influence more notable than some "Protestants" would care to admit.

 Empower All The Offices Of Ephesians4,11 And Recognize Ministry Gifts Of All

 One more introductory thing.
 I was out spreading the gospel the other day and met a nice church couple still in love after 30 years were out taking a walk together.
-We talked about the need to develop faith maturity in the body, to develop leaders, men and women, young and old who actually take ministerial responsibility, who can carry some ministerial water, and the gal asked: "how could you make church any different (than the mostly pastor does everything-consumer passive experience we have now)?"
+We talked about the need to develop faith maturity in the body, to develop leaders, men and women, young and old who actually are empowered and given and then take ministerial responsibility, who can actually carry some ministerial water, and the gal asked: "how could you make church any different (than the mostly pastor does everything-consumer passive experience we have now)?"

 She was anxious to get back to her walk, so I blurted out "you teach and demonstrate Ephesians 4,11, and empower the whole body to spread the gospel."
 I didn't have time to also blurt out 1Corinthians12,7 that recognizes that every Christian has, by faith, a Holy Ghost empowered gift, a gift from God.

-To empower all God's people according to all the offices andf gifts in His body, in His church, we need to get an understanding from history of how we got to now, a one office, not five (pastor), hierarchical business-political-territorial model church that predominates the people and renders all but a small core group (often paid) passive.
+To empower all God's people according to all the offices and gifts in His body, in His church, we need to get an understanding from history of how we got to now, a one office (not five!), that of the pastor who often runs a hierarchical business-political-territorial model church that predominates the people and renders all but a small core group (often paid) passive.

 We'll use God's Word to make the case against Nicolaitanism.
 And while I expect you won't agree with everything or even most of what I'm teaching, I'm thinking it will be hard for us to deny the fact that over the history of the church, and still now, many of God's people have been conquered by those who were supposed to be their servant leaders.